Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.5. Theoretical model

-Here we discuss details of numerical simulations based on the model of coupled linear and non-linear oscillations of varying masses and quality factors.
-In this section, we analyse the model to provide evidence for the conjecture that the system is well described by hybrid modes, akin to that of normal modes for a corresponding linear system.
+In this section, we analyze the model and find that the nonlinear system can be described by hybrid modes to some extent, akin to that of normal modes for a corresponding linear system.